 It Builds Strong Bones

 While many people argue that jumping hurts your knees and joints, science begs to differ.
 “Jumping increases bone density, so you can actually prevent osteoarthritis by jumping,” says Rachel DeBusk, CPT at Unstill Life.
-According to a study in the Journal of Athletic Training, only 6 percent of cheerleaders were injured over a one-year period.
+According to a in the Journal of Athletic Training, only 6 percent of cheerleaders were injured over a one-year period.
 To reduce risk of injuries, which are most often sprains and strains in the lower extremities, make sure you get some base strength around your joints, incorporate stretching, flexibility, and regular exercise (outside of cheerleading practice).

 Happiness Is Basically a Requirement